 The Heidelberg Center for Human Bioinformatics (HD-HuB) bundles bioinformatics expertise from three established research institutions in Heidelberg: German Cancer Research Center (DKFZ), European Molecular Biology Laboratory (EMBL) and Heidelberg University.
+Since November 2016 a new partner project on computational epigenetics (de.NBI-Epi) has been associated with HD-HuB. de.NBI-Epi is coordinated by Jörn Walter (University of Saarland) and Benedikt Brors (DKFZ).
 HD-HuB is one of six service centers within the German Network for Bioinformatics Infrastructure (de.NBI).
 The central mission of the de.NBI network is to provide and continuously develop bioinformatics services and software solutions for basic and applied life sciences research and to establish standards for data storage, analysis, management, and exchange.
 HD-HuB is headed by Roland Eils (DKFZ, coordinator) and Peer Bork (EMBL, deputy coordinator) and managed by Christian Lawerenz (operational management) and Franziska Müller (project management).

 Within this network, HD-HuB focuses on three areas: